Women living with R. Kelly blast parents; one says her dad encouraged her to "take sexual videos" with singer

-The two women who live with R. Kelly are defending him and their relationship with him.
+Two women who live with R. Kelly are defending him and their relationship with him.
 Azriel Clary, 21, and Joycelyn Savage, 23, told "CBS This Morning" co-host Gayle King they love Kelly even though their families claim he has brainwashed them.
 The women said there is nothing inappropriate about their relationship with the 52-year-old.
+Kelly snuck into the room while the interview was in process, despite his team agreeing he would not be present.

 "What is your relationship, both of you, with R. Kelly?"
 King asked.